 - full open access to knowledge, research, studies, designs, plans, etc…

-The table below shows what we exchange during the transition from the horrors of monetary systems to the freedom found within a Resource Based Economy: column one of the table shows traits from monetary systems and column two shows how it will change in a Resource Based Economy:
+The table below shows some of what we exchange during the transition from the horrors of monetary systems to the freedom found within a Resource Based Economy: column one of the table shows traits from monetary systems and column two shows how it will change within a Resource Based Economy:

 |Traits from Monetary Sytems||Transition to a Resource Baesd Economy|